JuliaGeodynamics/GeoParams.jl/README.md

 ### 7. Funding
-The initial development of this package was supported by the European Research Council (ERC CoG #771143).
+The development of this package was supported by the European Research Council (ERC CoG #771143).